How Do I Apply? | Standards for Admission | Prerequisites | Special Considerations | When Will I Hear? | FAQs | Checklist |

 The competitive applicant at our college in recent years has had:

 - An average Illinois Science GPA of 3.49

 - An average GRE composite percentile of 63%

 - A wide variety of experience with both large and small animals

 - Experience working for several veterinarians (We do not specify a number of contact hours required for admission.)

-> Of the seats available through the admission process each year, over 50% will go to Illinois residents, and the remainder to non-residents, who may come from a nearby state or from the far corners of the world.
+Of the seats available through the admission process each year, over 50% will go to Illinois residents, and the remainder to non-residents.

-> - Approximately 70 Illinois residents
+- Approximately 70 Illinois residents